eddmann/eddmann.github.io/_posts/2016/2016-01-27-creating-a-ipersistentset-compatible-binary-tree-in-clojure.md

   (invoke [this value] (get this value)))
 ```

-## Example
+## Example Usage

-We are now able to supply a `BinaryTree` in any place that desires a `IPersistentSet` compatible type.
+We can now use a `BinaryTree` anywhere that requires an `IPersistentSet`-compatible type.
-When the function is invoked Clojure polymorphically dispatches to the correct types function implementation.
+When a function is invoked, Clojure polymorphically dispatches to the correct type's function implementation.

 ```clojure
 (def xs (into (BinaryTree. nil) (range 10))) ; #{0 1 2 3 4 5 6 7 8 9}